 Is SEF Portugal disbanded?

 Yes, Portugal dissolved the Foreigners and Borders Service (SEF) in October 2023.
-The powers of the SEF security service will be transferred to seven bodies.
-The newly created Agency for Integration, Migration, and Asylum (AIMA) will handle all matters concerning foreign documents and administrative functions related to migrants and asylum.
-The change aims to streamline immigration services and address longstanding backlogs.
+The new agency responsible is the Agency for Integration, Migration, and Asylum (AIMA).
+As local authorities, they will handle all administrative functions related to foreign documents, migrants, and asylum.
+The change aims to streamline immigration processes and address longstanding backlogs.

 Who will replace SEF?

 The government of Portugal will replace SEF with the Agency for Integration, Migration, and Asylum (AIMA).
-AIMA will handle immigration services, focusing on administrative tasks concerning foreign citizens in Portugal, including residence permits, refugee matters, and Portuguese citizenship applications.
+AIMA will handle all aspects of immigration, focusing on administrative tasks concerning foreign citizens in Portugal, including resident permits, refugee matters, and Portuguese citizenship applications.

 What is AIMA in Portugal?

-AIMA is responsible for administrative tasks related to foreign citizens in Portugal, namely residence permits and refugee matters.
+AIMA is responsible for administrative tasks related to foreign citizens in Portugal, namely resident permits and refugee matters.

 What is the difference between AIMA and SEF?